-Companies occasionally reconfigure their boards when they perceive a gap between their evolving needs and their directors' expertise.56 Such reconfiguration is not always a voluntary, organic process, though: it sometimes comes as a response to outside pressures.
-This seems to be the case these days, with companies facing significant pressures to add new types of ESG expertise: from cyber, to climate change, to DEI.57 Below we identify four key conduits of pressure: institutional investors, disclosure requirements, litigation, and law firm memos.
+always a voluntary, organic process, though: it sometimes comes as a response to outside pressures.
+This seems to be the case these days, with companies facing significant pressures to add specialist directors with new types of ESG expertise: from cyber, to climate change, to DEI.58 Below we identify three key conduits of pressure: institutional investors, disclosure requirements, and litigation.

-First, an important source of pressure to add ESG expertise to the board is institutional investors.
-The largest asset managers, such as BlackRock and State Street, have updated their voting policies and declared publicly that boards should include directors who are experts in sustainability.58 Activist shareholders have called on Big Tech companies to add directors with expertise in civil rights,59 and on Big Oil companies to add directors with expertise is that a given company's checkered past on certain issues can generate significant "legal, financial, and reputational" risks for the company.61 Adding a director with awareness and deep understanding of civil and human rights (for Big Tech) or sustainability (for Big Oil) could improve board oversight of said critical issue, or so the activist shareholders argue.62 In fact, even the more "traditional" activist shareholders who are not normally focused on ESG now
+First, an important source of pressure to add specialist directors with ESG expertise to the board is institutional investors.
+The largest asset managers, such as BlackRock and State Street, have updated their voting policies and declared publicly that boards should include directors who are experts in sustainability.59 Activist shareholders have called on Big Tech companies to add directors with expertise in civil rights,60 and on Big Oil companies to add directors with expertise in climate change.61 The reasoning behind such shareholder proposals to add specific expertise is that a given company's checkered past on certain issues can generate significant "legal, financial, and reputational" risks for the company.62 Adding a director with awareness and deep understanding of civil and human rights (for Big Tech) or sustainability (for Big Oil) could improve board oversight of said critical issue, or so the activist shareholders argue.63 In fact, even the more "traditional" activist shareholders who are not normally focused on ESG now regularly criticize companies for their lack of board expertise on ESG issues, using this criticism as a rallying cry for their campaigns.64